Puerto Rico earthquake aftermath deepens as govt seeks help

 “FEMA is a very bureaucratic agency and it moves very slowly.
 So slowly that we’re still waiting for federal funds from Maria,” Daniel Hernández, director of generation for Puerto Rico’s Electric Power Authority, told The Associated Press.

 He said FEMA has already pledged to bring mobile generators to bolster the company’s biggest plant, which is located near the island’s southern coast where the quake hit and is severely damaged.
-Hernández said it’s unclear how quickly the plant can be repaired, noting that a damage assessment is ongoing.
+Hernández said it’s unclear how quickly the plant can be repaired, noting that a damage assessment is ongoing, although some officials estimated it could take up to one year to repair.

 Complicating efforts to restore power are strong aftershocks, with more than 40 earthquakes with a 3.0-magnitude or higher occurring since Tuesday’s quake, according to experts.
 Every time it shakes, personnel have to evacuate and further damage to the plant’s infrastructure is feared, Hernández said.